 I’m a staff writer at the Los Angeles Times covers the issues of housing affordability and neighborhood change across California.
 I began working at the Times in 2016.
-Prior to my current role based in Los Angeles, I spent 3 1/2 years writing about state politics and policy in the Times’ Sacramento bureau.
+Prior to my current role based in Los Angeles, I spent nearly four years writing about state politics and policy in the Times’ Sacramento bureau.

 Some of my interests include good food and drink and reading and learning Spanish.
 I may or may not dance around my house when no one’s looking, and sometimes when people are.